 Jung noted: “In treating patients one is at first impressed, and indeed arrested, by the apparent significance of the personal mother.
 This figure of the personal mother looms so large in all personalistic psychologies that, as we know, they never got beyond it.”

 Theoretically, the mother is the most fundamental archetype.
 Its most primordial form is uroboric, meaning that is all-containing.
 This psychological reality is both the literal experience of the infant, being that it is untouched and contained by the womb, and of the most animal experience of mankind, without self-awareness, in complete oneness with the environment.
 This state of being is represented as feminine, but also as a mother-father, feminine-masculine unity.

 Erik Neumann, in his books The Origins and History of Consciousness and The Great Mother reveals in great detail, how the ontological development of the individual is a recapitulation of the historical evolution of humanity.
 In other words, it is possible to trace both the stages of collective and individual development as initially contained, and grounded in the mother archetype.

 Neumann outlines, with extensive mythological, cultural and historical references, the evolution of the feminine archetype as it emerges out of the original, uroboric unity.
 A multifaceted understanding of the world as positive, supporting, nourishing, or negative, menacing and ruthless, is slowly developed, and this differentiation is expressed through art and mythology.

 In Origins, Neumann shows how the human race developed increasing understanding of the environmental situation and their relationship to it, as well as with one another.
-He also showed that each individual graduates from a unified experience with the personal mother, to increasing separation and independence.
+He also shows that each individual graduates from a unified experience with the personal mother, to increasing separation and independence.
 The symbolic associations to these two processes — collective and individual — are the same.
-In both processes the development and strengthening of the ego complex, as the center of consciousness, is at work.
+In both processes, the development and strengthening of the ego complex, as the center of consciousness, is at work.

 Pivotal to understanding Gauguin, and many other artists, is to see that however much a man may seem to be independent and self-aware, the regressive qualities of the mother archetype remain potentialities, which can seize and inundate the ego.